domingomendivil/shorturls/README.md

 "sam local start-api --docker-network local-api-network".

 This tells to run your function in the already created docker network named "local-api-network".
+By default, your function will be listening on port 3000.

+**Configuring environment variables**

+Every environment variable is defined in each of your template.yaml files, for each your functions: createshorturl, geturl, redirecturl and deleturl.

+DYNAMO_URL.
+This the connection URL to your DynamoDb instance.
+By default (having executed the previous command), the connection will be : ""http://dynamo-local:8000".

+**Caching**

+Your can optionally configure your local instance to use caching.
+By default, Redis Cluster is the cache used.
+You must run a local instance with docker, also in the same previous created network ("local-api-network"), so your AWS Function can see it.

+CACHE_ENABLED.
+Set it to true in your template.yaml.

+REDIS_URL.
+Is the URL where your REDIS_CLUSTER will be running.

+**Kafka Configuration**

 - You can optionally configure your AWS Functions to be integrated with a Kafka Instance.
 This instance must also be running in the same network as DynamoDb and your AWS API Function.